 Perhaps you remember the characters in Tamar’s story: Jonadab (the crafty colluder), Amnon (the rapist, a half-brother), and Absalom (the revengeful brother).
 All three of the men abuse Tamar: by setting up the abuse, by actively raping, or by silencing her afterward.
-Absalom uses Tamar’s trauma as an excuse for revenge in order to enlarge his own holdings.
+Absalom uses Tamar?s trauma as an excuse for revenge in order to enlarge his own holdings.
 Certainly the legacy of David’s abuse of Bathsheba lives on through his sons.

-Meanwhile, Tamar’s plea echoes: Where can I carry my shame?
+Meanwhile, Tamar?s plea echoes: Where can I carry my shame?

-The reader who “sat in Tamar’s seat” was struck by how voiceless Tamar is.
+Afterward, the reader who “sat in Tamar’s seat” was struck by how voiceless Tamar is.
 Reading her part was a powerful experience for that woman, and for all the others who entered into the story, and those of us watching.

 During the workshop we looked at some of those tools.
 Using scripture, tradition, compassion, and a passion for justice, churches can: